dekuNukem/duckyPad-Pro/doc/bytecode_vm.md

 Variables are stored in `var_buf`.
 Up to 64 variables can be declared.

-`bin_buf` can hold 2048 bytes, if the file is bigger, chunks are loaded on-the-fly from SD card.
-This might slow down execution, so try to keep it under 2KB.

 ## CPU Instructions

 All reference to **"stack"** refers to **Arithmetic Stack**.
 Unless noted otherwise.